omssma/regex_tutorial/gist-template.md

 ## Summary

-This tutorial will examine the regex below to search for an valid email address.
+This tutorial examines the regex below to search for an valid email address.

 ``/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/``

-The first part of the above regex expression uses an ^ to start the string.
+The first part of the above regex expression uses a ^ to start the string.
 The expression, then, is broken into three parts:- (See Grouping and Capturing)

 Part 1: ([a-z0-9_\.-]+) – This part of the expression matches one or more lowercase letters between a-z, numbers between 0-9, underscores, periods, and hyphens.
 The expression is then followed by the @ sign.

 Part 2: ([\da-z\.-]+) – The domain name must be matched so it can use one or more digits, letters between a-z, periods, and hyphens.
 The domain name is then followed by a period \..

 Part 3: ([a-z\.]{2,6}) – The third part matches the top level domain.
 This section searches for any group of letters or dots that are 2-6 characters long.
-This can also account for region-specific top level domains.

 ## Table of Contents